Kuberwastaken/engram/plan.md

     - [ ] **Success Metric**: Subjects render in a responsive grid based on selections.

 - [ ] **Resource Linking**:
-    - [ ] All downloadable resources will be stored in the `/materials` directory in the repository, organized by branch, semester, and subject:
+    - [ ] All downloadable resources will be stored in the `/materials` directory in the repository, organized by branch, semester, and subject.
-        ```
-        /materials/
-          ├── AIDS/
-          │   ├── 1st/
-          │   │   ├── Applied Chemistry/
-          │   │   │   ├── notes.pdf
-          │   │   │   └── pyqs.pdf
-          │   │   └── ...
-          ├── CSE/
-          └── ...
-        ```
     - [ ] When rendering downloadable resources, generate links that point to the correct path in the `/materials` directory:
-        ```jsx
+        ```js
         const handleDownload = (fileName) => {
           const url = `/materials/${branch}/${semester}/${subject}/${fileName}`;
           window.open(url, '_blank');
         };
         ```
     - [ ] The mock data for resources should include the actual file names present in the repo.
-    - [ ] **Success Metric**: Download links point to files in the `/materials` directory and work on GitHub Pages.
+    - [ ] **Success Metric**: Download links point to files in the `/materials` directory and work on deployed site.

 **Dependencies**: Phase 3 (hero page).
 **Estimated Time**: 16 hours (4 hours/day).